zincware/MDSuite/README.md

 ## HINT

 Check out the mdsuite code through a jupyter notebook for a more user friendly experience.
-You can take full advantage of the autocomplete features we have worked hard to include in the calculator classes.
+You can take full advantage of the autocomplete features that are available for the calculators.

 ![Alt Text](docs/source/images/test_einstein_record_3.gif)